CJhey/eco-minds/content/about/page_credits.md

 Though not entirely relevant, images I myself shot were taken either on a Canon 5DII, a Lumix GX80, a Fuji X-Half if digital, or a Fuji GW690 or a Contax T2 if film.

 ## Other Images
 Images in this website are acquired from various sources, and I will credit them accordinglyly.
 The [background](https://edermunizz.itch.io/free-pixel-art-forest) has been drawn by [edermunizz](https://edermunizz.itch.io/).
+The current logo was done on [Canva](https://www,canva.com) with simple geometric figures.

 Though I'd rather avoid using AI art, I will also list it accordingly in case I do use it.